sipb/matrix-zephyr-bridge/README.md

 This is a Matrix application service which will automatically create rooms as needed.

+**NOTE**: Due to case insensitivity, you must type class and instance names using lowercase.

 * To join the zephyr room for the class `sipb` and instance `other`, ask your Matrix client to join the room `#z/sipb/other:matrix.mit.edu`.
 If it does not exist on the Matrix side, the bridge will automatically subscribe to it and start bridging all future messages from and to Zephyr.*

 * To subscribe to all instances of the class `sipb`, you can ask your Matrix client to join the room `#Z/sipb:matrix.mit.edu`.
 This will be a **space** containing a room for each instance (_not implemented yet_).